 Have a family lunch

-One of the German tradition is to have a Sunday lunch with their family, usually in the parents or grandparents house.
+One of the German traditions is to have a Sunday lunch with their family, usually in the parents’ or grandparents’ house.
 Yes, Germans prefer family lunches above dinners.
 It’s a perfect day to see your closest ones and spend some quality time together.

-Also, Sunday is the probably one day when people really cook solid food, they take time for the preparation and serving their loved once.
+Also, Sunday is probably one day when people really cook solid food.
+They take time for the preparation and serving their loved ones.

 Call your relatives